newjersey/innovation.nj.gov/content/_impactreport2024/transgender-hub.md

 menu-title: "Transgender Information Hub"
 title-image:
   image: /assets/images/impact-report/2024/header/transgenderhub.jpg
+example-image:
+  title: What New Jerseyans See
+  image-url: "/assets/images/impact-report/2024/examples/transgenderhub.png"
+  caption: The Transgender.NJ.gov home page, which features supports, and information guides on how members of the LGBTQ+ community can access key State services and resources.
 previous-page:
   title: Helped more than 12,000 members of New Jersey’s disability community and their loved ones access critical information and services
   link: "/impact-report/2024/disability-hub"